-Michael Attaway, a director of the Firm and chair of the Business Transaction Practice Group, represents clients in connection with various corporate transactions, commercial financing transactions, and other business related matters.
+Michael Attaway, a director of the Firm and chair of the Business Transaction Practice Group, represents clients in connection with various corporate transactions, commercial financing transactions, and other business-related matters.

 During law school, Michael served as a legal intern for the Honorable Michael T. Parker of the U.S. District Court for the Southern District of Mississippi.
 He also co-founded the Mississippi Sports Law Society, which has become one of the largest student organizations of the University of Mississippi School of Law.

 - Represented customs brokerage firm in connection with $75,000,000 disposition of U.S. and Mexican companies.

 - Represented plywood door distributor in connection with $30,000,000 disposition of assets.

 - Represented portfolio companies of private equity firms in connection with the disposition of approximately $100,000,000 of oil and gas assets and the acquisition of an oilfield services and manufacturing company.

 - Represented companies in connection with various acquisition and disposition transactions and general corporate counsel.

 - Represented administrative agent in connection with $100,000,000 syndicated credit facility to private equity sponsored developer of natural gas distribution systems.